geo-data/cesium-terrain-builder/docker/README.md

 This is an Ubuntu derived image containing Cesium Terrain Builder compiled against a GDAL installation bundled with a broad range of drivers.
-It is suitable for getting up and running quickly with the Cesium Terrain Builder command line tools and/or coding with `libterrain`.
+It is suitable for getting up and running quickly with the Cesium Terrain Builder command line tools and/or coding with `libctb`.

 ## Usage